menu

 Occupations and Workforce

-Seven Valleys is a blue-collar town, with 40.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Seven Valleys, you'll notice that it is more blue-collar than most other communities in America.
+40.83% of Seven Valleys’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Seven Valleys is a borough of professionals, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Seven Valleys who work in teaching (21.94%), management occupations (8.33%), and office and administrative support (7.78%).

 Of important note, Seven Valleys is also a borough of artists.
 Seven Valleys has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Seven Valleys’s character.